 - She became a recluse in the early 1860s.

-- At the time, her death was put down to Bright’s disease: a kidney disease which is accompanied by high blood pressure and heart disease.
+- At the time, her death was put down to Bright’s disease: a kidney disease that is accompanied by high blood pressure and heart disease.

 - ‘Because I could not stop for Death’ is undoubtedly one of Dickinson’s most famous poems.
 It is common within her works to find death used as a metaphor or symbol, but this piece far outranks the rest.
 “Death” appears as a real being.
 He takes the speaker by the hand a guides her on a carriage ride into the afterlife.
 There is a simplicity to the lines which puts the reader at ease.
 Any fear associated with the afterlife is far from one’s mind.
 Instead, a reader is treated to images of the “Setting Sun” and children at play.
 It is generally considered to be one of the greatest poems in the English language.